 Once you’ve identified your goals, audience, and added value, it’s time to consider where and when to publish content.
 A killer content strategy will include content across multiple channels, including email, social media, website, and print marketing.
 Choose the channels that will be best for your unique industry.
 Be realistic about what you can accomplish and allow many within your organization to support your content production.
 Share the work and you’ll share the success.

 Marketing is a numbers game, and a killer content strategy requires measurement to know if you’re being successful.
 We look at our analytics weekly across all of our content publishing, including social media, blogs, email, and website.
 This familiarity means we know what’s working and what isn’t, and have the confidence to try new things.
+Don't forget about SEO and its power to positively impact visitors to your site.
 Use your analytics to help drive your content choices and you’ll see your engagement and conversions skyrocket!

 Content marketing is truly the key growth tool for businesses.
 Remember to start with your ultimate goal, focus on the customer, and measure well, and you’ll be on your way to not just reaching your goals, but exceeding them.